 Ingredients Needed

-• Salt: I’m using kosher salt but Himalayan pink salt also works.
-If you are using table salt, use a little less since the grains are smaller than kosher salt.
+• Salt: I’m using kosher salt.
+Use a little less if you are using table salt, since the grains are smaller and it tastes saltier by volume.

 • Mustard: Yellow mustard makes the flavor pop a little more.
 Dijon mustard can also be used.